Excellence in Guiding Undergraduate Research

 Eligibility

-• Tenure-system faculty member at Illinois
+• Tenure-system or specialized faculty

 • Has not won this award in the previous 10 years